Von der Leyen’s EU Commission: Picks for a Union that strives for more

 Policy Fellow

-Teresa Coratella is the deputy head of the Rome office at the European Council on Foreign Relations’ Rome office.
+Teresa Coratella is the deputy head of the Rome office at the European Council on Foreign Relations.

-Coratella joined ECFR as an advocacy and communications officer in February 2011.
-Previously, she worked for the Warsaw-based Institute for Eastern Studies as programme assistant in charge of partnerships and development.
-She contributed to the organization of high level international conferences on foreign policy issues in several European capitals.
-She holds an MA in European Interdisciplinary Studies from the College of Europe, Natolin Campus, with a focus on the EU as a regional actor.
-She holds a BA in International Relations and wrote her final dissertation on Polish foreign policy between 1989 and 2004.
-Coratella is a member of WIIS(Women in International Security).
-She is a native speaker of Italian and Polish and speaks fluent English and basic French.
+A Polish-Italian national, Coratella joined ECFR in February 2011.
+Previously, she worked for the Institute for Eastern Studies, based in Warsaw.
+She has an MA in European interdisciplinary studies from the College of Europe, Natolin Campus, with a focus on the EU as a regional actor, and an MA in international relations, with a final dissertation on Polish foreign policy between 1989 and 2004.
+Coratella also holds a BA in political sciences and wrote her final dissertation on Polish-Italian relations.

 A domestic political scandal threatens to destabilise the League-Five Star coalition